alberto-lazari/pang/readme.md

 Developed as a homework for the Mobile course of the Master in Computer Game Development.

-It features almost every basic game development element (player controller, animations, collisions, items, game state, UI, ...).
+It features almost every basic game development element (player controller, animations, collisions, items, game state, UI).

 ## Aim of the Project

 Learn the basics of Unity development by replicating the game [Pang](https://en.wikipedia.org/wiki/Buster_Bros.). \
-As a simple 2D arcade game, it was a simple--yet complete--example, requiring the implementation of various details, spanning almost the entire essential Unity toolset.
+As a simple 2D arcade game, it was a simple–yet complete–example, requiring the implementation of various details, spanning almost the entire essential Unity toolset.

 Being a mobile course, the project had to be developed with a mobile-first strategy in mind,